gasy-africa/rpi4-k8s/README.md

 | [:rocket: The services](#rocket-the-services) | Enable applications to be delivered through services |
 | [:chains: The network Infrastructure](#chains-network-infrastructure) | Defines the environment where the cluster evolves |

-## :parking: Boot

-:bust_in_silhouette: Individual Activity

-Prepare the Raspberry Pis (pural, depending on your cluster size) by creating the :boot: boot drives using [RPI Imager](.docs/imager) :writing_hand:

 ## :o2: Naming